More employees say 'hello' to payroll cards

 If Wal-Mart's doing it, chances are pay cards will be a growing trend

-system -- in part through the use of payroll debit cards or pay cards -- it's time to sit up and take notice.
+When the nation's largest private employer announces it's discontinuing employee paychecks in favor of a 100 percent paperless payroll system -- in part through the use of payroll debit cards or pay cards -- it's time to sit up and take notice.

 According to Wal-Mart spokeswoman Michelle